 In many of these games, you may not need an anagram cheat tool to use all the available letters.
 Instead, it could be more about maximizing your score or finding the ideal placement.

 Say that you’ve solved the anagram and you now have the word RELAXES.
 Playing all seven letter tiles on your rack, you’ll earn the bingo bonus.
 That’s great.
 You plan on adding the E to the end of an existing word on your game board.
 Notice how RELAXES has two E’s in it?
 Depending on how you align this word on the board, you may earn more or fewer points.

-- Can you reach a double or triple word bonus?
+Can you reach a double or triple word bonus square?

-Choices like these can really affect how many points you get (and how many points your opponent scores on their next turn).
+Choices like these can greatly affect how many points you get (and how many points your opponent scores on their next turn).
 This could spell the difference between victory and defeat!

 People have enjoyed rearranging random letters into words or phrases for centuries.
 Even the ancient Greeks, as far back as the 4th century BC, liked to play around with anagrams.
 The Greek poet Lycophron flattered the rich and mighty with his anagrams.
 Anagramming is fun!
 But, it can also be tedious and frustrating to do by hand.

-The WordFinder™ anagram solver makes everything easier, faster and more enjoyable.
-Get all the words you need in a few swift clicks.
+The WordFinder® anagram solver makes everything easier, faster and more enjoyable.
+Unscramble all the words you need in a few swift clicks.

 Better still, the more you play around with our anagram solver, the better you’ll get at being an anagram finder yourself.
-You’ll not only start to recognize a variety of common spelling patterns, but you learn tons of new words along the way.
+You’ll start to recognize a variety of common letter combinations and learn tons of new words along the way.
 English can be a tricky language, especially as it borrows from many other languages.
 So, practice and repetition will be your best teachers.